 Furthermore, by not vaccinating your child you are taking selfish advantage of thousands of others who do vaccinate their children, which decreases the likelihood that your child will contract one of these diseases.
+An unimmunized child is not only at personal risk but also poses a risk to those that he/she comes in contact with, for example, children in our waiting room who are too young to have been immunized.

 We are making you aware of these facts not to scare you or coerce you, but to emphasize the importance of vaccinating your child.
 We recognize that the choice may be a very emotional one for some parents.
 Please be advised, however, that delaying or "breaking up the vaccines" to give one or two at a time over two or more visits goes against expert recommendations, and can put your child at risk for serious illness (or even death) and goes against our medical advice as providers at Delaware Pediatrics.
+Such additional visits will require additional co-pays on your part.